Arable and improved grasslands

 Priority

-Note: we will ensure that wording of actions is consistent across the LNRS (with farmland birds, arable plants etc) – they will be numbered prior to public consultation.
+Note: we’ll make the wording of the actions consistent across the LNRS (with farmland birds, arable plants etc.) and will number them before the public consultation.

-Manage arable fields/margins and agricultural grasslands for plants, insects and ground nesting birds
+Manage arable fields, field margins and agricultural grasslands for plants, insects and ground nesting birds.

-Actions should be based on an understanding of existing and potential wildlife value (rare arable plants, birds etc) and include:
+Actions should be based on an understanding of existing and potential wildlife value (such as rare arable plants and birds) and include:

 Arable